№ 01 · 92106 · from surfing To sunsets

 • 2000s–present contemporary coastal homes: luxury rebuilds, modern glass, roof decks, indoor-outdoor layouts.

-HOA / design rules: No dominant HOA, but coastal-zone permitting, bluff stability, and view/height issues are important.
+HOA / design rules: No HOA, but coastal-zone permitting, bluff stability, and view/height issues are monitored.

 Living here day-to-day

 Walkability depends on exact location.
-Bluff walks are excellent, but daily errands may require a car unless you are closer to Ocean Beach or local commercial pockets.
-Weekend and golden-hour parking can become tight along Sunset Cliffs Boulevard.
+Bluff walks are excellent, dog on leash friendly, but daily errands may require a car unless you are closer to Ocean Beach or local commercial pockets.
+Many residents use e-bikes and golf carts to get around since anywhere you live in Sunset Cliffs entails hills.
+Weekend and golden-hour parking can become tight along Sunset Cliffs Boulevard in the summer, when tourist season is higher.

-The neighborhood feels local, established, and outdoorsy.
+The neighborhood is multi-generational, established, and outdoorsy.
 Blocks are quieter than OB, but the coastline brings visitors, photographers, surfers, and sunset crowds.

 The real estate